kodingway/authentic/doc/attribute_management.rst

 Modifying supported namespaces and attribute name mappings
 ==========================================================

-The mapping is defined in the file attribute_aggregatore/mapping.py
+The mapping is defined in the file attribute_aggregator/mapping.py

-The manual modification of this file is necessary to extend the default schema and mappings.
+The mapping can be modified with the variables ATTRIBUTE_NAMESPACES and ATTRIBUTE_MAPPING that can be redefined using settings.

 Add new namespaces in ATTRIBUTE_NAMESPACES.